Victor Adamson: Biography

+With the advent of talking pictures, his silent-film studio was no longer technically comparable to Hollywood's new soundstages.
+Adamson forged ahead anyway, filming and recording most of the action outdoors to avoid building sets.
+He produced a series of grade-Z westerns featuring silent-film cowboy stars Buffalo Bill, Jr., Wally Wales and Buddy Roosevelt.
+Many of these films were released by Superior Talking Pictures, a small independent distributor.
+Adamson's productions were so threadbare that he filmed them in ramshackle California ghost towns on budgets of $1,000 or less.
+Scenes were always shot in one take as confirmed by Bare, regardless of technical errors or actors' mistakes, and even the titles were hand-drawn in a hurry: the Buffalo Bill, Jr. film Lightning Bill was spelled Lighting Bill on the title card.

+Sometimes Adamson couldn't find a distributor that would accept his films.
+He would then take his show on the road, according to Bare: "Denver's scheme was to get some cash out of the budget, make a picture that he knew probably would never be released, then load up his Lincoln with the film and some posters and head for the midwest.
+He always hit every small-town theater that he could book, where he sells himself, Art Mix, as a rope act, tossing in the picture as a bonus.
+The personal appearance gambit was Denver Dixon's ace-up-the-sleeve all along, and I learned that he had done this whenever he made an unreleaseable film, which was more often than not."

 In 1936 Adamson attempted to turn a young stuntman, Wally West, into a star using the name Tom Wynn.
 Adamson himself co-starred in the resulting film, Desert Mesa, using the pseudonym Art James.
 He was not able to find many companies willing to buy the film due to its poor quality.
 Adamson would star in one additional film after Desert Mesa, 1938's Mormon Conquest.

 Following Mormon Conquest Adamson appeared in many films, mostly Westerns and mostly in bit parts, through the late 1930s and 1940s.
 Often credited as "Denver Dixon", he appeared in approximately 130 films during this period.
 In 1952 he appeared as a barfly in an uncredited role in Bend in the River starring Jimmy Stewart.
-After a career hiatus, he briefly returned to filmmaking when he produced two horror films with son Al Adamson, Halfway to Hell (1961) and Two Tickets to Terror (1963).
+After a career hiatus, he briefly returned to filmmaking when he co-produced two films with his son Al Adamson, Half Way to Hell (1960) and Two Tickets to Terror (1963).
 These films inspired the younger Adamson to produce B movies of his own, which he did from the 1960s through the early 1980s.

 Death

-Adamson died of a heart attack on November 9, 1972, in Los Angeles, aged 82.
+Victor Adamson died of a heart attack on November 9, 1972, in Los Angeles, aged 82.